 CMSC-5723: MACHINE LEARNING

-This course will investigate advance artificial intelligence problems and algorithms.
+This course will investigate advanced artificial intelligence problems and algorithms.
 Topics include knowledge, machine learning, perceptions, and natural language processing.

 CMSC-5733: SOFTWARE ENGINEERING PROJECTS I